jakepstein/jakepstein.github.io/README.md

 ![comic](https://github.com/jakepstein/jakepstein.github.io/blob/master/Screen%20Shot%202017-10-09%20at%2012.07.51%20PM.png?raw=true)

-## Hi
+## Hi!
 My name is Jake Epstein and I'm a sophomore studying Journalism and International Relations at Lehigh University.
 I come from a 'burb of Boston called Newton.
+I'm a die-hard Boston sports fan with a love for skiing and nature on the side.

 ## Breakdown of Lehigh's Undergrad Enrollment.
 This was an infographic project using Canva, as a way to visualize the percentages of students in various academic institutions at Lehigh.